JessytheKing/WokeForums/README.md

 **Initial OutLook**

-FreeNews is a mobile app that will keep user informed on current events happening all across the world.
-What sets my application apart from every other new outlet ?
-Is freedom of speech.
-User will be able to comment on news articles and interact with other members, Users will be able to give their opinions and share their point without the fear of being critized because every user will be anonymous.
+WokeForums is a web app that lets user interact with the community.
+Users will be able to talk about a wide range of topics geared towards policate ideals without the fear of being "banned" or "excluded" from the community.
+True freedom of speech.

 **BackLog**

 * Unit Test